Who is hosting The Nightly Show this week?

-Gordon Ramsay is taking the reins on ITV's The Nightly Show, following in the footsteps of previous hosts David Walliams, John Bishop, Davina McCall and Dermot O'Leary.
+The Chase host Bradley Walsh is taking the reins on ITV's The Nightly Show, following in the footsteps of previous hosts David Walliams, John Bishop, Davina McCall, Dermot O'Leary and Gordon Ramsay.

 The scheduling of the weeknight entertainment show, which switches hosts every week, has thrown the fate of the ITV News at Ten into uncertainty and The Nightly Show has struggled in the ratings, with many viewers far from impressed by its content.